livegrios/FileRenamerFX/README.md

 FileRenamerFX is an Utility-Application used to rename multiple files using a set of predefined ruled-actions in order to avoid to end-users to deal with the use of regular expressions (aka *regexp*).

+It is builded on top of Java - JavaFX Platforms.

 The main GUI is clean and easy to use:
 ![Alt text](readme/images/01_MainWindow.png?raw=true "FileRenamerFX main window")